-What some people treasure, and wouldn’t part with in the world, means nothing – even to immediate members of the family
+What some people treasure and wouldn’t part with in the world means nothing – even to immediate members of the family

 I always had a great interest in people’s homes.
 I used to work for a removal firm as a porter and saw a bit of an opening.
 You just pick it up as you go along, in and out of auctions.

-When you have an interest you learn quicker – obviously when you are trying to pay a mortgage, with 3 kids you learn in a hurry.
+Obviously when you are trying to pay a mortgage, with 3 kids, you learn in a hurry.

-Antiques will always sell themselves because there’s always people out there who like good antique furniture.
+There’s always people out there who like good antique furniture.

 There’s always a place for it and you would never have any trouble selling it.
 It’s not something I would buy very often because usually quality stuff tends to stay in the family circle.

-G plan… Any Danish chairs, tables .. always have a good value and will always sell because they are easily incorporated in the modern home…
+G Plan… any Danish chairs.. tables always have a good value and will always sell because they are easily incorporated in the modern home.

 But 100 years ago they were reproducing furniture that had been made 100 years prior to that.

 Normally I would value the furniture for what I would deem to be the re-sale value.

 I’m not saying that’s all the value of it.
-I would say in my opinion you would struggle to sell it in an auction or private market.
-I’m not saying there’s not someone who would want it..
+I would say to people: in my opinion you would struggle to sell it in an auction or private market.
+I’m not saying there’s not someone who would want it.

 It all depends on the night.
 It just takes one person to buy it – and two to bid on it to push the price up.

-We did one locally to here, 5 skip loads from the one house – just because someone had collected a lot of stuff over the years.
+We did one locally to here: 5 skip loads from the one house.
+Just because someone had collected a lot of stuff over the years.

 You see people who have a loss in their life.
 They get a bit withdrawn and don’t want to use their own bins.

 You just have to start at the beginning and work at it.
 If you stood back to look at it for too long you wouldn’t get it done.

 You are going to work all psyched up, what are we in for?
-When you open the door you think where is this mess?
-It could all go in 6 black bags.
-But to some people that’s horrendous.
+When you open the door you think: where is this mess?
+It could all go in six black bags.

 I think the younger generation don’t have the same desire to hold on to personal effects.

-You may be working with a deceased’s estate and the grandson has been left the property.
+You may be working with a deceased’s estate where the grandson has been left the property.
 He just wants it cleared.
 End of story.

 When you work for people and provide a service they are your client.
 So you are at their service and have to respectful of their property – even if its property at the end of its life.

-A beach scene by Sam Mc Larnon at the height of his career.
-It would maybe fetch £150-200 in a normal auction.
+A beach scene by the artist Sam Mc Larnon at the height of his career… it would maybe fetch £150-200 in a normal auction.
 In a private gallery you might be looking £6-700 for it or £500 in a specialist auction.

 At one job I cleared the whole house in a day.
-We went up at 3.30pm to clear the loft and had to return the next day with 4 of us and 2 vans …..Sometimes you wonder how the ceilings ever stay up.
+We went up at 3.30pm to clear the loft and had to return the next day with four of us and two vans.

-You see it all the time: “put them in the loft…..It will come in good some day… somebody will be glad of it.
+You see it all the time: put them in the loft…..It will come in good some day… somebody will be glad of it.